raqueladaia/LUPE_RASO_version/docs/GUI_GUIDE.md

 1. Select the **"Raw DeepLabCut CSV Files"** radio button

 #### Step 2: Load Your Data
-1. Click **Browse** next to "DLC CSV Files"
+1. Click **Browse** next to "DLC Files"
-2. Select one or more DLC CSV files (hold Ctrl/Cmd to select multiple)
+2. Select one or more DLC files (hold Ctrl/Cmd to select multiple)
 3. The number of selected files will be displayed
 4. Click **Browse** next to "Model File"
 5. Select your LUPE A-SOiD model file (.pkl)